 109. Hey, God and his holy name, how many are saying: let that man be my husband!
 (Metaphor in which women invoke a divine being to find their lover.

-Next we are going to see different metaphors for children, explaining what they refer to and what is the connection between the imaginary and the real element .
-As expected, 20 are not all the metaphors that we can generate in Spanish.
+Next we are going to see different metaphors for children, explaining what they refer to and what is the connection between the imaginary and the real element.
 The creation of metaphors is an activity that has no limits and we can do as many as we want, the following being a few examples that, of course, will allow us to explain certain concepts to the little ones.

 1. Feel like when the sky cries